FAU-CDI/wisski-distillery/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Please see `agpl-3.0.txt` for a legally binding license text.
+Please see `LICENSE` for a legally binding license text.
 The short summary of the license is:

 - You may use this software for any purpose, including commerical.